-Sample size calculations are based on an estimated Minimum Detectable Effect Size (MDES) of 0.20 and the following assumptions: power of 0.8 for a two-tailed 0.05 significance test, randomisation at school level, an intra-cluster correlation of 0.15 (EEF, 2015a) and 25 pupils involved in the trial per school with 10 per cent pupil-level attrition.
+We conduct our sample size calculation for the Writing Assessment Measure, since this is the primary outcome of interest.
+Sample size calculations are based on an estimated Minimum Detectable Effect Size (MDES) of 0.20 and the following assumptions: power of 0.8 for a two-tailed 0.05 significance test, randomisation at school level, an intra-cluster correlation of 0.153 (EEF, 2015a) and 25 pupils involved in the trial per school with 10 per cent pupil-level attrition.

-An appropriate pre-test/post-test correlation assumption cannot be estimated empirically directly for this trial, since correlation data between the pre- and post-tests used in this trial are unavailable.
-This is because the pre-test (score in the year 1 phonics screening check; used consistent with EEF policy to use an administrative measure rather than an additional pre-test) has only been in place since 2012, and our post-test (the WAM) is an even newer measure.
+An appropriate pre-test/post-test correlation assumption cannot be estimated empirically directly for this trial, since correlation data between the pre- and post-tests used are unavailable.
+This is because the pre-test (score in the year 1 phonics screening check; used consistent with EEF policy to use an administrative measure rather than an additional pretest) has only been in place since 2012, and our post-test (the WAM) is an even newer measure.
 EEF guidance suggests that a pre- and post-test correlation of 0.7 in education research is common (Torgerson and Torgerson, 2013), however we see this as too optimistic in this case.
-The 21-day test-retest correlation coefficient of the WAM is reported to be 0.82 (Dunsmuir et al., 2015) but the time elapsed between the pre- and post-test in this trial is much longer, and we will not be using the WAM itself as a baseline).
-Our proposed pre-test (score in year 1 phonics screening check) has less variance than would be ideal, due to a degree of bunching between the pass mark (32) and the highest available mark (40).
-Nevertheless, given its closer temporal proximity to the post test point, we believe it is likely to explain more variance in our post-test than earlier measures available in the NPD (which would have to be measured at the Early Years Foundation Stage).
+The 21-day test-retest correlation coefficient of the WAM is reported to be 0.82 (Dunsmuir et al., 2015) but the time elapsed between the pre- and post-test in this trial is much longer, and we will not be using the WAM itself as a baseline.
+Our proposed pre-test (score in year 1 phonics screening check) has less variance than would be ideal, due to a degree of bunching between the pass (32) and highest available mark (40).
+Nevertheless, given its closer temporal proximity to the post test, we believe it is likely to explain more variance in our post-test than earlier measures available in the NPD (which would have to be measured at the Early Years Foundation Stage).
 While there is no direct measure of the pre-test/post-test correlation between the WAM and the phonics screening check available, a value has been calculated using year 1 phonics screening check scores and Progress in International Reading Literacy Study (PIRLS) scores (DfE, 2017) (taken in year 5, the same year as the WAM will be administered).
-This value is 0.52.
+This value is estimated to be 0.52.
 Given the similar time period between pre-test and post-test administration, and the related domain, we believe this estimate is likely to approximate the value that will be observed in this trial.
 Based on this, we assume that 25% of post-test variance at both pupil- and schoollevel is explained by the pre-test (equivalent to pre-test/post-test correlation of 0.5).